 Is there a vaccine for West Nile Virus?

 There is not a human West Nile virus vaccine, but there is a vaccine available for horses.

 How do you monitor West Nile virus?

 You can learn about our West Nile virus and other mosquito-borne disease surveillance programs here.

-Why report dead birds and squirrels?
+Why report dead birds?

 Dead birds, especially corvids (crows, ravens, and jays) are often a sign that West Nile virus is present in an area.
 Testing dead birds for West Nile virus is one of the most important disease surveillance tools we have.